 SC public utility gets new CEO at double the previous salary

 COLUMBIA, S.C.
-(AP) — As lawmakers continue to debate if it should continue to exist, the board that runs South Carolina's publicly owned utility voted Tuesday to hire a new leader and pay him double the salary of its last permanent director.
+(AP) — As lawmakers debate if South Carolina's publicly owned utility should continue to exist, the board that runs the company voted Tuesday to hire a new leader and pay him double the salary of its last permanent director.

 Mark Bonsall started as Santee Cooper's CEO immediately after the board's unanimous vote.
 He was given an 18 month contract at $1.1 million a year with the chance to earn $250,000 extra if he meets certain performance targets that were not publicly discussed at Tuesday's meeting.